Alt TikTok: Alt subculture

-In 2020, Alt TikTok was one of many subcultural communities to emerge from TikTok, alongside Deep TikTok (aka DeepTok) and Flop TikTok (aka Floptok).
-The alt kid subculture emerged from Alt TikTok primarily amongst young Gen Z women, influenced by online fashion and aesthetics penned by e-girls and e-boys, the movement was accelerated by the COVID-19 lockdowns, while the subculture itself stood in opposition to mainstream "Straight TikTok" and the VSCO girl movement, primarily adopting aspects of queer and alternative culture.
+In 2020, Alt TikTok was one of many subcultural communities to emerge on TikTok, alongside Deep TikTok (aka DeepTok) and Flop TikTok (aka Floptok).
+The alt kid subculture emerged from Alt TikTok primarily among young Gen Z women, influenced by online fashion and aesthetics shaped by e-girls and e-boys.
+The movement was accelerated by the COVID-19 lockdowns, while the subculture itself stood in opposition to mainstream "Straight TikTok" and the VSCO girl movement, primarily adopting aspects of queer and alternative culture.

-While the phrase might imply a general association with alternative fashion or alternative culture, it is more accurately understood as a specific internet-driven outgrowth of online aesthetic youth subcultures like e-girls and e-boys, the alt subculture's visual style blended influences from goth, punk, emo, and grunge, often expressed through fashion, music taste, and online presence.
+While the phrase might imply a general association with alternative fashion or alternative culture, it is more accurately understood as a specific internet-driven outgrowth of online aesthetic youth subcultures like e-girls and e-boys.
+The alt subculture's visual style blended influences from goth, punk, emo, and grunge, often expressed through fashion, music taste, and online presence.

 Style and music

 The style of alt-girls is reminiscent of a myriad of previous alternative fashion trends, often blending these influences with online aesthetics.
-In 2020, TikTok alt-girls were teens ranged from 13 to 16, who tend to wear friendship bracelets, goth boots and Doc martens, bunny and frog hats, piercings, split-dyed hair as well as iconography lifted from Monster Energy and Hello Kitty.
-Some alt-girls displayed a love of cosplay.
-While drawing from Japanese anime and manga particularly Danganronpa and Haikyu!! which originally gained traction on the app through Anime TikTok (aka Anitok).
+In 2020, TikTok alt-girls were teens ranging from ages 13 to 16, who tended to wear friendship bracelets, goth boots, Dr. Martens, bunny and frog hats, piercings, and split-dyed hair, as well as iconography lifted from Monster Energy and Hello Kitty.
+Some alt-girls displayed a love of cosplay, while drawing from Japanese anime and manga, particularly Danganronpa and Haikyu!!, which originally gained traction on the app through Anime TikTok (aka Anitok).

-Alt TikTok has been noted for being primarily influenced by queer and alternative culture, positioning itself in contrast to "Straight TikTok" that focused on mainstream dances and music.
-Alt kids frequently intersected with the e-girls and e-boys subculture, in terms of music, style, visual media and aesthetics.
+Alt TikTok has been noted for being primarily influenced by queer and alternative culture, positioning itself in contrast to "Straight TikTok", which focused on mainstream dances and music.
+Alt kids frequently intersected with the e-girls and e-boys subculture, in terms of music, style, visual media, and aesthetics.

-Additionally, several musicians and artists were closely associated with the alt subculture, particularly those in the hyperpop and digicore scene.
-While alt tiktok users became important in the wider popularization of artists like 100 gecs.
-Notable prominent artists associated with alt tiktok included Girl in Red, Freddie Dredd, Yungster Jack, David Shawty,' WHOKILLEDXIX, and 645AR.
-Alongside music by YouTubers turned musicians such as Wilbur Soot's "I'm in Love With an E‐Girl" and Corpse Husband's "E-Girls Are Ruining My Life!".
+Several musicians and artists were closely associated with the alt subculture, particularly those in the hyperpop scene, while alt tiktok users became important in the wider popularization of artists like 100 gecs.
+Notable prominent artists associated with Alt Tiktok included Girl in Red, Freddie Dredd, David Shawty,' WHOKILLEDXIX,' and 645AR,' alongside music by YouTubers turned musicians such as Wilbur Soot's "I'm in Love With an E‐Girl" and Corpse Husband's "E-Girls Are Ruining My Life!".

 Legacy

-In 2020, Pitchfork claimed alt tiktok as having an influence on wider music trends, stating: "Alt TikTok's music is now a hot zone for major record labels, pushing it even further into the mainstream".
-After the COVID-19 Lockdowns, Alt TikTok alongside its subculture fell out of prominence, and was taken over by other Gen Z-related internet aesthetics, developments and online trends.'
+In 2020, Pitchfork claimed Alt TikTok as having an influence on wider music trends, stating: "Alt TikTok's music is now a hot zone for major record labels, pushing it even further into the mainstream".
+After the COVID-19 lockdowns, Alt TikTok, alongside its subculture, fell out of prominence and was taken over by other Gen Z-related internet aesthetics, developments, and online trends.'